Khalilbz/gpt-infinite/README.md

 ### 3. Long Translation:
 * This mission to translate a file by sending it section by section, for now only text based files are supported (TXT, HTML, XML, JSON, ...).

+### 4. Infinite Listen:
+* With this mission you can interact freely with ChatGPT and you will find all of the responses exported in the results folder.

 To use this tool, you need to install the Chrome extension and open a ChatGPT chrome tab.